Maxattax97/opm/README.md

 ## Testing

-Docker images will be used for testing, but these are not yet implemented.
+Docker images are used to test OPM's functionality across a variety of different Linux distributions in extremely minimal environments.
+We use [Travis CI](https://travis-ci.com/Maxattax97/opm) to extensively test OPM on every commit.

 ## Contributing & Mechanics

 OPM functions very simply.
-It uses a lookup table to find equivalent packages across different package managers.
+It uses a custom database to find equivalent packages across different package managers.
 It will prioritize system-specific (or _primary_) managers first, then try to install from _secondary_ package managers like `npm`.
 If a secondary package manager is not availbe, OPM will do it's best to install it for the user.
 The same follows for _tertiary_ package managers like Flatpak.

-Long story short, if you need to install a particular package and it's not available, add an entry to the `lookup` file.
-Follow the format specified, and make a pull request.
+Long story short, if you need to install a particular package and it's not available, add an entry in the `pool/` directory.
+Follow the [example format](https://github.com/Maxattax97/opm/blob/master/pool/git), and make a pull request.

 ## Command Line